Suffering in the Life of a Christian - Part 2

 Our troubles may seem anything but “light” to us, and they may persist for years or decades, making them seem far from “momentary”.
 But Paul taught us that the measure of glory that will be achieved for us through these troubles will far exceed the weight and burden of the troubles themselves.
 And when considered from the perspective of the eternal, all of our troubles are indeed momentary.

 Paul comforted us with the understanding that God our Father has our future glory in mind in every circumstance and situation that He allows to affect our lives.
-He could not have written this had he not understood that all things, even the sufferings of this present life, are working together for the good and future glory of the child of God.
+He could not have written this had he not understood that all things, even the sufferings of this present life, are working together for the good of the child of God.
 Paul encouraged us again regarding the sufferings we endure when he wrote: “For I consider that the sufferings of this present time are not worthy to be compared with the glory that is to be revealed to us.”
 (Romans 8:18).

 In Conclusion